 (5) Good Cause.
-For the purposes of this Rule, "good cause" means a reasonable explanation for not requiring the Contractor to meet the highest standards prevalent in the industry or business most closely involved in providing the Goods or Services Under the Contract, and may include an explanation of circumstances that support a Finding that the requirement would unreasonably limit competition or is not in the best interest of the District.
-The District shall document in the Procurement File the basis for the determination of good cause or for specifying otherwise.
-The District will have good cause to specify otherwise when the District determines that:
+For the purposes of this Rulerule, "good causeGood Cause" means a reasonable explanation for not requiring the Contractor to meet the highest standards prevalent in the industry or business most closely involved in providing the Goods or Services Undergoods or services under the Contract, and may include an explanation of circumstances that support a Findingfinding that the requirement would unreasonably limit competition or is not in the best interest of the District.
+The District shall document in the Procurement FileSolicitation file the basis for the determination of good causeGood Cause or for specifying otherwise.
+The District willshall have good causeGood Cause to specify otherwise when the District determines that:

-- (a) The use or purpose to which the Goods or Services will be put does not justify a requirement that the Contractor meet the highest-prevalent standards in performing the Contract; - (b) Imposing express technical, standard, dimensional, or mathematical specifications will better ensure that the Goods or Services will be compatible with, or will operate efficiently or effectively with, associated information technology, hardware, software, components, equipment, parts, or ongoing Services with which the Goods or Services will be used, integrated, or coordinated; - (c) The circumstances of the industry or business that provides the Goods or Services are sufficiently volatile in terms of innovation or evolution of products, performance techniques, or scientific developments, that a reliable highest-prevalent standard does not exist or has not been developed; - (d) That other circumstances in which the District's interest in achieving economy, efficiency, compatibility, or availability in the Procurement of the Goods or Services reasonably outweighs the District's practical need for the highest-prevalent standard in the applicable or closest industry or business that supplies the Goods or Services to be delivered under the resulting Contract.
+- (a) The use or purpose to which the Goods or Services goods or services will be put does not justify a requirement that the Contractor meet the highest prevalent highest prevalent standards in performing the Contract; - (b) Imposing express technical, standard, dimensional, or mathematical specifications will better ensure that the Goods or Servicesgoods or services will be compatible with, or will operate efficiently or effectively with, associated information technology, hardware, software, components, equipment, parts, or ongoing Serviceson-going services with which the Goods or Servicesgoods or services will be used, integrated, or coordinated; - (c) The circumstances of the industry or business that provides the Goods or Servicesgoods or services are sufficiently volatile in terms of innovation or evolution of products, performance techniques, or scientific developments, that a reliable highest prevalenthighest prevalent standard does not exist or has not been developed; - (d) That other circumstances exist in which the District's interest in achieving economy, efficiency, compatibility, or availability in the Procurement of the Goods or Services procurement of the goods or services reasonably outweighs the District's practical need for the highest-prevalenthighest standard prevalent in the applicable or closest industry or business that supplies the Goodsgoods or Servicesservices to be delivered under the resulting Contract.